chendaniely/2020-10-06-git-dan/README.md

 - `git push origin master`: sends master branch on local computer to remote
 - `git pull origin master`: updates local with remote (master)

+- GitHub allows you to edit files online using the pencil (plain text files)